 Different types of resistance training include:

-- Your own body weight – can be used to do bent-knee sit-ups or abdominal curls, squats, push-ups and chin-ups.
-Using your own body weight is convenient and free.
+- your own body weight – can be used for squats, push-ups and chin-ups.
+Using your own body weight is convenient, especially when travelling or at work.

 Health benefits of resistance training